danijeldragicevic/mule-github-actions-app/README.md

 # Technology
 - Mule 4.7.0 EE
 - Maven 3.9.6
+- GitHub Actions

-## 2. Run on Embeded Mule Runtime
+# Run on Embeded Mule Runtime
 Application is developed using the Anypoint Code Builder with Anypoint Extension Pack v1.3.0. <br>
 The easiest way to run the application is to download [Anypoint Code Builder](https://www.mulesoft.com/lp/dl/anypoint-mule-studio) and import the application.

-## 3. Run on Mule Standalone Runtime
+# Run on Mule Standalone Runtime
 If you don't want to use IDE, you can run the application using the mule CLI. <br>
 Here are the instructions how to configure [Mule Standalone Runtime](https://docs.mulesoft.com/mule-runtime/latest/mule-standalone) on your machine and run the application.